Our Fellows

 Katherine Webber, MD

 I was raised in Newton, Massachusetts and spent many weekends coming up to our family’s ski house at Okemo Mountain, where I learned how to ski and snowboard.
 I then spent 8 years in New Orleans, where I completed both undergraduate and medical school at Tulane University, spending my free time immersed in jazz music, crawfish and Mardi Gras parades.
 I’ve slowly made my way back up north, starting with Vanderbilt for internal medicine residency and now Dartmouth for fellowship!
-I’m thrilled to be part of this amazing group of GI providers and am particularly interested in immune mediated GI disease such as IBD, celiac, EoE, autoimmune hepatitis, PCS.
+I’m thrilled to be part of this amazing group of GI providers and am particularly interested in immune mediated GI disease such as IBD, celiac, EoE, autoimmune hepatitis and PSC.
 Outside of work, I spend most of my time with my husband, newborn baby, and pet corgi.
 I enjoy playing tennis, hiking, snowboarding, going to the beach on cape cod and Broadway musicals!

 Megan Hennessey, MD